 Overview

 At its core, Gondola is a useful hotel search tool.
-When you search for hotels, Gondola shows prices both in cash and in points, along with Google review scores.
+When you search for hotels, Gondola shows prices in both cash and points, along with Google review scores.
 For points bookings, it also shows cents per point and whether or not that’s a good value.
-When you click into a specific hotel, the tool offers an incredible amount of information including the typical cash price and point price ranges for this hotel; benefits you can expect based on your elite status; user reviews; hotel policies; and fees (including resort fees, if any).
+When you click into a specific hotel, the tool offers an incredible amount of information, including the typical cash price and point price ranges for this hotel; benefits you can expect based on your elite status; user reviews; hotel policies; and fees (including resort fees, if any).

 The email problem